ABZ-Aaron/Reddit-API-Pipeline/instructions/setup_infrastructure.md

     ```

-> In the AWS Console, you can view your Redshift cluster, IAM Role, and S3 Bucket.
+In the [AWS Console](https://aws.amazon.com/console/), you can now view your Redshift cluster, IAM Role, and S3 Bucket.
 You can also manually delete or customize them here and query any Redshift databases using the query editor.
-Just be sure to specify the correct region in the top right hand side of the AWS console.
+Just be sure to specify the correct region in the top right hand side of the AWS console when looking for your Redshift cluster.

 ---